limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-21](/assets/images/posts/pinkys-palace-walkthrough/screenshot-21.png)

 This certainly brought back fond memories of 32-bit Linux exploit development.
-I'm glad to have this opportunity to try my hands on 64-bit Linux exploit development.
+I'm pretty excited to try my hands on 64-bit Linux exploit development.
 Noticed the 64-bit registers (r??) and how arguments are passed through registers instead of the stack?

 I downloaded a copy of `adminhelper` (through `scp` with the help of the RSA private key) to my Kali VM where [PEDA](https://github.com/longld/peda) is available.
 PEDA will greatly assist in the exploit development such as finding the correct offset as well as presenting the disassembly context in color.

-Here, I've created a random pattern of 80 bytes saved in `buf`.
+Here I've created a random pattern of 80 bytes saved in `buf`.
 Why 80 bytes?
 Even though it's optional, noticed that 80 (`0x50`) bytes of space was allocated in the stack?
 This is to make way for the destination buffer to be supplied to `strcpy()`.

 ![screenshot-22](/assets/images/posts/pinkys-palace-walkthrough/screenshot-22.png)